skupperproject/skupper-example-bookinfo/README.md

 * The `kubectl` command-line tool, version 1.15 or later ([installation guide](https://kubernetes.io/docs/tasks/tools/install-kubectl/))
 * The `skupper` command-line tool, the latest version ([installation guide](https://skupper.io/start/index.html#step-1-install-the-skupper-command-line-tool-in-your-environment))
+* The `oc` command-line tool, if using OKD for your public cluster ([installation guide](https://docs.okd.io/1.5/cli_reference/get_started_cli.html#installing-the-cli))
 * Two Kubernetes namespaces, from any providers you choose, on any clusters you choose
-* The yaml files from https://github.com/skupperproject/skupper-examples-bookinfo.git
+* The yaml files from https://github.com/skupperproject/skupper-example-bookinfo.git
 * Two logged-in console terminals, one for each cluster or namespace
+* If you are using `minikube` as your public cluster, run `$ minikube tunnel` in a separate terminal

 ## Step 1: Deploy the Bookinfo application